 Here in the United States, carrots are available year-round at grocery stores.
 You’ll also usually find fresh and locally grown carrots at farmers’ markets in the summer and fall.

 Though California produces 85% of carrots in the United States, my home state of Michigan is also a large carrot producer.
-In fact, Michigan has the fourth largest acreage of carrots with the majority grown in Montcalm and Oceana counties in the western Lower Peninsula, according to Cultivate Michigan, a campaign to get Michigan institutions sourcing 20% of their food within the state by 2020.
+In fact, Michigan has the fourth largest acreage of carrots with the majority grown in Montcalm and Oceana counties in the western Lower Peninsula.

 Carrots also offer health benefits